ro-berto/build/scripts/slave/README.recipes.md

 __call__ method.
 It augments the call to run the invoked script through "runit.py", which runs the targeted script within the "tools/build" Python path environment.

+If legacy_annotation is set to true, it means the script we are running will emit legacy @@@annotation@@@.
+The script will be executed via `legacy_annotation` module from recipe_engine to adapt to the new luciexe protocol.
+Note that this feature is DEPRECATED and all new usecase should use StepPresentation instead to modify build.

 &emsp; **@property**<br>&mdash; **def [runit\_py](/scripts/slave/recipe_modules/build/api.py#12)(self):**